GrokInteractive/react-native-instagram-share-ios/README.md

 (Note: Currently testing and working out remaining bugs, don't use in production just yet )

 This library attempts to solve the problem of sharing images to Instagram in React Native applications.
-Since their public API does not expose a direct endpoint to share currently, a common workaround is to use a link that attempts to open the Instagram app on the user's machine.
+Since their public API does not expose a direct endpoint to share currently, a common workaround is to use a link that attempts to open the Instagram app on the user's device.

 ### Demo

 // demo gif coming soon!

 ### Installation

-`git clone [repo_url]`

-`yarn add file:[path-to-directory]`
+`yarn add react-native-instagram-share-ios`

 ### Usage
 ```javascript